The Missile Man of India: Dr. APJ Abdul Kalam

 In 2012, he introduced a program called “What Can I Give?” focusing on the theme of eradicating corruption from the country.

-As we know, everyone who takes birth on the Earth has to die one day.
-But some people remain immortal in the hearts of millions of people because of their contribution to the county.
+Abdul Kalam was a mortal human being just like us, but for his contribution to the country he remained immortal in the hearts of people.
 Dr. APJ Abdul Kalam was one such personality who died at 83.
 It was shocking news for the entire country as a pure soul left us forever.
 Abdul Kalam while delivering a speech for the youth in an event at IIM Shillong.
 During the middle of the speech, he suffered from a cardiac arrest and collapsed.
 Although he got admitted to the best hospital in Shillong, the doctors could not save him.

 Dr. Abdul Kalam was a person who was not only a great political leader but also a good teacher and a writer.
 He had many delicate qualities and visionaries.
 He always had an excellent dream for the country's development and realized that the youth can bring revolution.
 During his university career, he inspired many of the students through his inspirational speech and tremendous visionaries.
 Apart from this, Dr. Kalam was a great writer.
 He has written several books, which are mainly meant for the nation's empowerment.
 His creation of India 2020 was like a gift for us, and he had all the strategies to make India a Superpower.
 In this book, he had primarily focused on some factors like food and development in the Agriculture sector, improved health care facilities, advanced information and communication system, good infrastructure, sufficiency in electricity production, Self-reliance in some advanced technologies.